kokhinmaungwin/typewriter-ticker/README.md

 > ⚠️ **Do NOT include both files at the same time.
 > Use only ONE version: minified OR normal.**

+### Recommended (Production)

+Use the minified version in production for better performance.

 ```html
 <script src="https://cdn.jsdelivr.net/gh/kokhinmaungwin/typewriter-ticker@v1.0.0/typewriter-ticker.min.js"></script>
 ```
+### Development / Debug

+Use the normal (non-minified) version during development for easier debugging.

 ```html
 <script src="https://cdn.jsdelivr.net/gh/kokhinmaungwin/typewriter-ticker@v1.0.0/typewriter-ticker.js"></script>